Autoferry/autoferry.github.io/_posts/2022-04-04-transformers.md

 ## Proposed Tasks for the master thesis

 The project work aims to be extended into a master thesis for the spring of 2021.
-Several directions are possible depending on the findings in the 5th year project.
+In the master thesis the goal is to look at one of the non-standard tracking problems, such as extended object tracking.
+Since this largely is a proof-of-concept project, it may be most interesting to tailor the work for lidar or radar, so that large amounts of training data easily can be simulated.
+Tasks:

 * yyy
 * yyy